 As noted in both Texas Monthly and the New York Times, the restaurant does not have a set menu.
 Rather, the three Houston natives choose to follow their culinary (and seasonal) whims.
 Some items that may grace the daily menu include loco moco, brisket fried rice, char siu bánh mì sandwiches, and gochujang beef belly burnt ends.
 But don’t think that since Blood Bros. is remixing its barbecue that it’s neglecting Texas ’cue’s stalwarts: the brisket melts in the mouth, meat on the ribs falls off the bone, and its hand-stuffed boudin sausages are to die for.

 When West Texas craft beer mainstay Big Bend Brewery filed for bankruptcy and closed its doors in 2018, it left a big, beer can–shaped hole in this dusty (yet strikingly beautiful) area of the state.
 Brick Vault Brewery and Barbecue quickly stepped up to the challenge.
 Admittedly, this pick is a little out of the way—it’s in Marathon, Texas, the self-proclaimed “Gateway to Big Bend National Park,” which has a population of around 400.
-There are just a few restaurants and only one hotel (the luxurious Gage Hotel, which owns the Brick Vault) in Marathon, all clustered around First Street, which leads into lonely Highway 90.
+There are only a few restaurants and one hotel (the luxurious Gage Hotel, which owns the Brick Vault) in Marathon, all clustered around First Street, which leads into lonely Highway 90.
 To eat at Brick Vault is a purposeful pit stop.